 Lake Mungo (2008).
-Streaming on Tubi.
 A family grieves after a 16-year-old girl drowns at a lake outing.
 On April 28, 2000 her brother sets up a camera in the yard as he has done for the past four years.
 This time he captures his sister’s ghost.

 Cloverfield (2008).
-Streaming on HBO Max.
 One of the easter eggs that connects this film to Cloverfield Paradox (2018) takes place in a flashback when Rob and Beth visit Coney Island on April 27, 2008.
 While filming their trip, they happen to also record a piece of the ChimpanzIII satellite falling into the Atlantic ocean.

 One Missed Call (2003).
 April 16 is the date that Yoko Okazaki misses a call and when she checks the voicemail she discovers that the call came from herself on April 18, two days in the future.
 Bonus: the film has two sequels that are also streaming on Tubi.
 (Note: this movie is Japanese and subtitled in English.
 There is a remake in English from 2008 but it’s not as good.)

 The Fog (1980).
 At five minutes to midnight on April 20th, a man tells ghost stories to children on a beach.
 One story is about a ship that crashed into the rocks 100 years ago, with all the crew on board drowning.
 This is what John Carpenter and Debra Hill wrote right after Halloween (1978) and was partially inspired by visiting Stonehenge together.